-Note: Different fixation methods may be optimal for your target of interest.
-If the optimal fixation conditions are unknown, it may be necessary to test different fixation methods for a specific target.

-3. Rinse three times with PBS to remove traces of fixative.

-Note: In our experience, cells can be stored in PBS after fixation for several weeks.
+- a.
+Check the information provided by the primary antibody supplier to see if a specific fixation method is recommended.
+If the optimal fixation conditions are unknown, it may be necessary to test different fixation methods for a specific antibody or target epitope. - b.
+Methanol fixation is not compatible with phalloidin staining. - Rinse three times with PBS to remove traces of fixative. - Note: In our experience, cells can be stored in PBS after fixation for several weeks.
 We recommend using PBS with 0.02%-0.05% sodium azide as a preservative.
-Keep samples well-sealed or in a humidified box to avoid evaporation of buffer.

-Block and permeabilize cells in PBS + 2% fish gelatin + 0.1% Triton® X-100.
+Keep samples well-sealed or in a humidified box to avoid evaporation of buffer. - Block and permeabilize cells in PBS + 2% fish gelatin + 0.1% Triton® X-100.